BrightDotAi/pytorch-YOLOv4/README.md

-Please note this project is not the best implementation of YOLOv4, I fork it to our private repository only to use its onnx-converting scripts.
+Please note this project is not the best implementation of YOLOv4, I fork it to our private repository only to use its onnx-converting scripts and get mAP data.

 The latest and best implementation of YOLOv4 is https://github.com/WongKinYiu/ScaledYOLOv4 I have already testd and confirmed on jetson NANO 4G only Tiny and CSP version of ScaledYOLOv4 can be used because of memory and performance limitation.